cap-js-community/mtx-tool/docs/cap-multitenancy/index.md

 `mtx cdsll`, which will show the endpoint's full unparsed response data.

-If you already know which subaccount or tenant id you want the information for, then you can filter the list or long list, by providing that information, e.g., `mtx cdsl skyfin-company`.
+If you already know which subaccount or tenant id you want the information for, then you can filter the list or long list, by providing that information, e.g. `mtx cdsl skyfin-company`.

 For automated processes, you can use the `--json` flag and consume the list data as JSON.
 With the `--json` flag active, you will get the same data for `cdsl` and `cdsll`.
 For example, you could get the tenant, global